fireundubh/playwithfire/gameofthrones/bestpractices.md

 - Focus on training 60-80% Bowmen and 20% Spearmen.
 Bowmen and Spearmen are the most powerful combination in the game.
 - Focus on researching Tier 3 (Elite) troops.
 Start with Bowmen, then Spearmen, then Infantry, then Cavalry.
 - Do not research Tier 4 (Royal) until you have nothing else to research.
 Tier 4 takes a long, long time to research.
+- Research Spying 9 as soon as possible.

 ## Rallies/Raids